somnambulist-tech/read-models/README.md

 __Note:__ to get a raw attribute value, use `->getRawAttribute()`.
 This will return null if the attribute is not found, but could also return null for the specified key.

+When returning sets of Model objects, the returned set can be customised per model to allow for specific filters on the collection or other behaviour.
+Override the `collectionClass` property with the class name to use.
+This class must implement the Collection contract from the somnambulist/collection project and must have `extract()` and `add()` methods.

 ## More Reading

  * [Upgrading from 1.X to 2.0](docs/upgrading_1.X_to_2.0.md)